ARBOR PARENT PORTAL

 Frequently Asked Questions.

-If you complete the School Direct training programme successfully you will gain a PGCE with 60 Masters level credits.
+If you complete the School Led ITT Pathway training programme successfully you will gain a PGCE with 60 Masters level credits.
 From here you can take up employment and continue with your studies as an Newly Qualified Teacher (NQT).

 If you are offered a place on this programme, tuition fees of £9250 will be applied.